Actor Kevin Kline finds perspective, family secrets in 'My Old Lady'

-NEW YORK (Reuters) - By the time Oscar-winning actor Kevin Kline began filming the comedic drama “My Old Lady,” he was very familiar with the role of the down-and-out, divorced New Yorker, who inherits a rambling apartment in Paris with a few surprises and secrets.
+NEW YORK, Sept 9 (Reuters) - By the time Oscar-winning actor Kevin Kline began filming the comedic drama “My Old Lady,” he was very familiar with the role of the down-and-out, divorced New Yorker, who inherits a rambling apartment in Paris with a few surprises and secrets.

 Kline, 66, plays Mathias Gold, an embittered, unpublished writer and recovering alcoholic nearing 60 with little to show for his life, in the film that premiered at the Toronto International Film Festival and opens in U.S. theaters on Wednesday.